- What to Know about Buying Rental Property

-- Guest house – Be mindful of guests offering space to additional family members not originally on the lease.
+- Guesthouse: Be mindful of guests offering space to additional family members not originally on the lease.

 - The section 8 office can change the rent on you (+/- $50ish) and even change the proportion of the rent paid by your tenant with little to no notice.
-This could modify the viability of the deal.
+It could modify the viability of the deal.

 Repairs and Older Construction

-You want to prepare for the worst so no one things can ruin your investment.
+You want to prepare for the worst, so no one thing can ruin your investment.
 What sort of natural disasters could occur in your area (if any)?

 Get the proper insurance for the edge cases.
 You want to keep your insurance costs low by using a high deductible.
 You’re never going to make a claim unless you need it.
 Otherwise, your premiums will rise.

 So, get covered for the big disasters and plan for the small ones with your reserve account.
 Making insurance claims for minor fixes could increase your monthly bill for years.

-However, you can find people with strong communication skills and an online system to track payments/costs that will keep the stress off your back.
-So questions to ask potential management companies are:
+However, you can find people with strong communication skills and an online system to track costs that will keep the stress off your back.
+Some questions to ask potential management companies are: